Nikon D40 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40 does not offer wifi capability.
+In contrast, the D40 does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Nikon D40 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.